 And then: We can't operate within all the cultural conditioning.
 We need to get our minds clear on how we as therapists are also affected by all the cultural conditioning.

-We can do a lot of work to break cycles and to treat symptoms and we can come come far with some people.
-But this is key to move to the next level.
+We can do a lot of work to break cycles and to treat symptoms and we can come far with some people.
+But this is key to moving to the next level.
 To do the deepest work.

 So get the shit out!
-You do that by getting out of the way and let the body take care of it.
+You do that by getting out of the way and letting the body take care of it.

 Follow us for more information on psychedelic integration therapy training, or check out fluence psychedelic integration therapy training.